oyin-k/weather-app-class/README.md

 # weather-app-class
-A weather app built with React, Plotly.js and ImmutableJS
+A weather app built with React(using class components), Plotly.js and ImmutableJS.